johnsonandjohnson/Bodiless-JS/packages/bodiless-migration-tool/doc/Technical/MigrationTool.md

 ```

 Explanation of options:,
-- `parentSelectors`: Contains a list of classnames that within this selector the page will scroll.
+- `parentSelectors`: Contains a list of selectors that within the selected container element, clicking anchor will disable the page scrolling.

-- `elementSelectors`: Contains a list of classnames that disable the page scrolling.
+- `elementSelectors`: Contains a list of anchor selectors that clicking on these anchors will disable the page scrolling.

 - `excludeHashes`: Used to define a custom list of hash strings (without "#" character) to be excluded from no-scrolling feature.